elastic/elastic-serverless-forwarder/docs/README-AWS.md

   ]
   ```

-  * Add an `AWS::Lambda::Permission` entry to `Resources` for every Cloudwatch logs log group you will use as trigger:
+  * Add an `AWS::Lambda::Permission` entry to `Resources` for every CloudWatch Logs log group you will use as trigger:
   ```json
   "ElasticServerlessForwarderCloudWatchPolicy1": {
     "Type": "AWS::Lambda::Permission",